How to Utilize Travel Rewards for Free TravelJun 22, 2022

 After you’ve earned your points through the Chase Sapphire Preferred credit card, and have possibly decided to open both personal and business Southwest credit cards to earn the Companion Pass depending on the time of year, consider if there are any particular hotel credit cards you would like to open, or possibly another airline if you’re planning not to fly Southwest with the Companion Pass.

-For example, I chose to next open a Hyatt credit card, which is also a Chase card (just like the Sapphire Preferred and Southwest credit cards).
-Since Hyatt is a transfer partner of Chase Ultimate Rewards points, I was able to transfer some Chase Ultimate Rewards points from the portal to my Hyatt account, and combine those with the points earned through the sign up bonus with the Hyatt card to book a stay in Costa Rica for this upcoming December.
+For example, I chose to next open a World of Hyatt credit card which is also a Chase card (just like the Sapphire Preferred and Southwest credit cards).
+Since Hyatt is a transfer partner of Chase Ultimate Rewards points, I was able to transfer some Chase Ultimate Rewards points from the portal to my Hyatt account, and combine those with the points earned through the sign up bonus with the Hyatt card to book a stay in Costa Rica for this upcoming trip.
 My husband will be my companion as we fly Southwest utilizing the companion pass.
 He will “fly for free”, while I use Southwest points to fly myself down there.
 We do have to pay taxes and fees for the flights, though, which the case with travel rewards.
 Nonetheless, our flights will cost approximately $162 total for the two of us to fly round trip from the upper Midwest to Costa Rica as opposed to approximately $907 as the full cost without using points or the Companion Pass.

 Additionally, Hyatt does have some all-inclusive resorts in Mexico and some Caribbean islands that look nice.
 Marriott and IHG are other Chase partners who have many locations all over the world including all-inclusive resorts.